VessJS/random-color-box-react/README.md

 ## Available Scripts

-In the project directory, you can run:
+To run this app, you can use:
 ### `git clone https://github.com/VessJS/random-color-box-react.git`
 ### `npm start`